Isorun Docs

 • shell history (in-memory)

-What doesn’t persist: anything that requires re-launching the shell itself (e.g. exec to replace the shell, exit).
+What doesn't persist: anything that requires re-launching the shell itself (exec to replace the shell, exit).
 If your command kills the shell, the session ends and the client receives a shell_closed frame.

 Streaming output

-The shell streams stdout and stderr separately and incrementally — you don’t have to wait for the command to exit to see partial output.
-Inside the SDK this is exposed as result.stdout and result.stderr strings; the underlying WebSocket frames are shell_out and shell_err chunks that arrive in real time.
+The shell streams stdout and stderr separately and incrementally, you don't have to wait for the command to exit to see partial output.
+The WebSocket frames are shell_out and shell_err chunks that arrive in real time.
+The helper class will surface this as a callback API; the raw WebSocket above already gives you the chunks.

 Limits